Golden hamster: As pets

 A hamster wheel is a common type of environmental enrichment, and it is important that hamsters have a wheel in their cage.
 TVT recommends wheels should be at least 30 cm for Syrian hamsters, since smaller diameters lead to permanent spinal curvatures, especially in young animals.
-They also recommend a solid running surface because rungs or mesh can cause injury.
+They also recommend a solid running surface because rungs or mesh can cause injury, or bumblefoot.
 A hamster should be able to run on its wheel without arching its back.
 A hamster that has to run with an arched back can have back pain and spine problems.
-A variety of toys, either shop-bought or home-made, can help to keep them entertained.
-Cardboard tubes and boxes are stimulating.
-Golden hamsters are energetic and need space to exercise.
+A variety of toys and cardboard tubes and boxes can help to provide enrichment, as they are energetic and need space to exercise.

-Most hamsters in American and British pet stores are golden hamsters.
-Originally, golden hamsters occurred in just one color – the mixture of brown, black, and gold, but they have since developed a variety of color and pattern mutations, including cream, white, blonde, cinnamon, tortoiseshell, black, three different shades of gray, dominant spot, banded, and dilute.
+Most hamsters in American and British pet stores are Syrian hamsters.
+Originally, Syrian hamsters occurred in just one color – the natural wild agouti – but they have since developed a variety of color and pattern mutations, including cream, white, blonde, cinnamon, tortoiseshell, black, three different shades of gray, dominant spot, banded, and dilute.
+Selective breeding has also produced a variety of coat types such as long-haired, satin, and rex.